nhattruongpham/nhattruongpham.github.io/_news/announcement_9.md

 related_posts: false
 ---

-One of my very first first-author manuscripts in the field of Computational Biology and Bioinformatics, entitled <b>"Advancing the Accuracy of SARS-CoV-2 Phosphorylation Site Detection via Meta-Learning Approach"</b> has been accepted in <i>Briefings in Bioinformatics</i>
+One of my very first first-author manuscripts in the field of Computational Biology and Bioinformatics, entitled <b>"Advancing the Accuracy of SARS-CoV-2 Phosphorylation Site Detection via Meta-Learning Approach"</b>, has been accepted for publication in <i>Briefings in Bioinformatics</i>